inspirehep/inspire-next/docs/postgresql.rst

 Now you have an interactive console to query the inspire SQL database.
-In case PostgreSQL requires the authentication credentials the password for the inspirehep database is `dbpass123`
+In case PostgreSQL requires the authentication credentials the password for the inspirehep database is `inspirehep`

 4. PostgreSQL useful commands